DinoChiesa/Java-Selenium-EdgeDashboardSnapper/Readme.md

 ```

 This will run the cron-autodash.sh at 7:30 am local time.
 There is one argument required: the name of the Edge organization .
 The script looks for a file named  autodash-ORGNAME.properties, in the same directory as it resides.
 Eg, in /path/to/autodash/autodash-ORGNAME.properties .

+If that bash script doesn't satisfy, you can modify it to suit your needs.